afska/gba-link-connection/docs/wireless_adapter.md

 2. [Games compatible with the wireless adapter](https://en.wikipedia.org/wiki/Game_Boy_Advance_Wireless_Adapter#Compatible_games) [↩︎](#fnref:list_of_games)

 3. [Send me an email if you know more about this](https://blog.kuiper.dev/contact) [↩︎](#fnref:email_me) [↩︎2](#fnref:email_me:1) [↩︎3](#fnref:email_me:2) [↩︎4](#fnref:email_me:3) [↩︎5](#fnref:email_me:4)

+4. Some interesting data about the RFU adapter can be found in Pokemon Games, see the [FireRed Decompilation](https://github.com/pret/pokefirered/) for more information.